 The Japanese are so polite that they end up apologizing for just about anything.
 So much so that there are thousands of ways to apologize in the Japanese language.
-Today we will see 23 ways to apologize.
+Today we are going to see 23 ways to apologize and say sorry.

 There are different ways to apologize in Japan.
 It all depends on the severity of your mistake and your relationship with the person.
 A simple bump in Japan is reason to apologize.
 The Japanese apologize even without making any mistakes.